Dispersion Relations for Dislocation Modes and their Sensitivity to the Lattice Structure: Effective field theory of solids

 For a general crystal one would need to decompose $C^{IJKL}$ into the proper invariant tensors for the crystal group of interest.
 Nonetheless one may have completely isotropic solids if they embody many crystalline domains or are glassy \cite{lubensky}, in which case dislocations may no longer be relevant.
-However, no matter the crystal structure it will always be true that $\lambda_{IJ}$ will be symmetric and $C_{IJKL}$ will be symmetric in $IJ$ and $KL$ as well as in the interchange of the pair.

 Notice that at this point the action depends upon both the symmetric as well as the anti-symmetric pieces of the phonon gradients $\partial_I \pi_J$ at quadratic order and above.
 For a finite sample, under the assumption that any external applied stresses are isotropic, the anti-symmetric part can be set to zero at the cost of adding boundary terms \cite{nicolis}.